wearebraid/vueformulate.com/docs/guide/inputs/slots/README.md

 ## Context object

-All of 3 methods of creating and customizing inputs require an understanding of Vue Formulate’s internal `context` object.
-This gives a full awareness of nearly every aspect of the input, the input’s model and even other inputs in the same `FormulateForm` (if applicable).
-The following properties are part of the "public" api, and are safe to use.
+Fortunately, all 3 methods of creating and customizing inputs operate by using the same `context` object.
+This object has a full awareness of nearly every aspect of the input, the input’s model and even other inputs in the same `FormulateForm` (if applicable):

 Property        | Description
 ----------------|---------------------------------------------------------------